-Today (21 October) marks the ten year anniversary of the death of Elliott Smith.
-To pay tribute, we take a look back at 10 selected highlights from the great life of the troubled icon.
+To pay tribute to the late, great Elliott Smith, we take a look back at 10 selected highlights from the life of the troubled icon.

 Never one comfortable in large groups of people, Smith was unexpectedly thrown onto the largest stage of his career when he was asked to play the 1998 Academy Awards.
 Performing ‘Miss Misery’, taken from the soundtrack of fellow Portland resident Gus Van Sant’s film Good Will Hunting, the singer cut a bewildering figure to many unaware of his talents prior; uncomfortably dressed in an ill-fitting all-white suit but delivering a strikingly composed, if not typically emotive, rendition of the song that sadly didn’t win Smith a golden statue to place upon his mantelpiece.